 When most people are looking for a career in healthcare, they will typically think of becoming a physician or a nurse.
 Nowadays, the tides of conventional medicine are turning as the demand for complementary and integrative forms of medicine like acupuncture is taking center stage.
 This post will walk you through how to become an Acupuncturist.

-Acupuncture, an ancient therapy from the Far East, utilizes tiny needles that are placed in specific pressure points of an individual’s body, and is said to improve a person’s “qi” – also known as the vital life force, thus relieving symptoms of chronic pain, stress, and a whole host of physical and emotional conditions.
+Acupuncture, an ancient therapy originating in East Asia, utilizes tiny needles that are placed in specific pressure points of an individual’s body, and is said to improve a person’s “qi” – also known as the vital life force, thus relieving symptoms of chronic pain, stress, and a whole host of physical and emotional conditions.

 Career opportunities are abundant, and many licensed acupuncturists can earn a comfortable income whether as a practitioner in private practice, or working in a variety of clinical settings, including hospitals, wellness centers, addiction treatment centers and community clinics.